Chuck Zapiec

-Chuck Zapiec (born July 1, 1949) is a former All-American linebacker at Penn State and defensive captain of the Cotton Bowl Champion Nittany Lions.
-He earned his All-American Status as a linebacker in the only year that he played linebacker at "Linebacker U".
-Prior to his senior year, he also started 2 seasons as an offensive guard for the Lions and helped his team to 2 undefeated seasons in 1968 and 1969.
-He was drafted in the fourth round of the 1972 NFL Draft by the Dallas Cowboys.
-He played with the Miami Dolphins.
-He was a Canadian Football League (CFL) All-Star with the Montreal Alouettes.
+Charles Zapiec (born July 1, 1949) is an American former professional football player who was a linebacker in the Canadian Football League (CFL) for the Ottawa Rough Riders and Montreal Alouettes.
+He earned his All-American status as a linebacker in the only year that he played linebacker at "Linebacker U".
+Prior to his senior year, he also started two seasons as an offensive guard and helped his team to undefeated seasons in 1968 and 1969.
+He was selected in the fourth round of the 1972 NFL draft by the Dallas Cowboys.